Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Oliphant got understandable push-back for this issue in his blocklists, but it's not fair for all of the criticism to be directed at him and none at me.
 Many small mistakes from multiple people, including me, cascaded into one big failure.

 Since then, Oliphant has removed that admin's list (and his own) from his blocklists' trusted sources.
 I removed the same ones.
 Oliphant also stopped generating the unified-max blocklist, as the potential for misuse was too great.
-I became less involved in Oliphant's list; by the end of August 2023, I decided to withdraw as a source for it as soon as a hard-fork takes off.
+I became less involved in Oliphant's list; by the end of August 2023, I decided to withdraw from the project completely.
+I'm not prohibiting the use of my blocklists in raw-domain form, as I don't think a "list of domains" constitutes a creative work worth restricting beyond the provisions of a CC-BY-SA license.

 ## Supplementary blocklists